 The implementation of the NWA requires that society be kept at the forefront of all decision-making.
 This principle is now deep-seated within the Department and is integral to all strategies.
-Water resource allocation and use has critical social impact, as does water quality management.
+Water resource allocation and use has critical social impacts, as does water quality management.
 But pivotal to the social component is the question of equity.
 What can be done and what is being done to redress past inequities?
 Within this, strategies have been developed to consider the provision of water to Resource Poor Farmers, the use of water under Schedule 1, Licensing and General Authorisations, etc. Whilst water supply and sanitation are not part of the brief of the ISP, the provision of water to meet these needs most certainly is.
-The urban poor, and the poor in rural villages, are as important in the consideration of the distribution and use of water resources as are the rural subsistence poor, and this should not be forgotten in the urgencies of land reform and the enthusiasm to establish a substantial class of farmers from amongst the previously disadvantaged.
+The urban poor, and the poor in rural villages, are as important in the consideration of the distribution and use of water resources as are the rural subsistence poor.

 This ISP aims to see water benefiting society.
-This can be through access to water in livelihood strategies, through small-farmer development programmes, through water supply and sanitation and especially the provision of good quality drinking water, and through the maintenance and growth of income-producing, job creating, and tax paying agricultural, commercial and industrial strategies.
+This can be through access to water in livelihood strategies, through small-farmer development programmes, through water supply and sanitation and especially the provision of good quality drinking water, and through the maintenance and growth of income-producing, jobcreating, and tax paying agricultural, commercial and industrial strategies.

 Consultation and public participation are cornerstones of the social component of any strategic document.
 These requirements are repeatedly stressed throughout the National Water Act.
 This ISP has been prepared as DWAF's position statement with respect to the management of water resources and, although strategies and plans have been captured without consultation with the stakeholders, it remains an open and transparent document where the understanding of the Department, its visions and its principles are made clear for all to see and to interact with.
-This is amplified in the Implementation Strategy (Section 2: Strategy No. 10) of this ISP.
+This is amplified in the Implementation Strategy (Strategy 9.1) of this ISP.